mizolotu/izi/README.md

 ```bash
 sudo vagrant up <vm name>
 ```
 This will provide more debug information.
-VM names can be found in ```bash Vagrantfile```: odl, ovs_0, etc. Once all VMs are created, you still have to run:
+VM names can be found in ```Vagrantfile```: odl, ovs_0, etc. Once all VMs are created, you still have to run:

 ```bash
 sudo python3 create_vms.py